ShishkinDenis/Collections_and_Maps/README.md

 # Collections_and_Maps
 Application runs various operations in «Collections» and «Map» data structures, calculate and display the average execution time of these operations.<br />
-Main objective of project - learning Collections, multithreading, Moxy, RxJava, Dagger 2, unit and UI testing.
+Main objective of project - to learn Collections, multithreading, Moxy, RxJava, Dagger 2, unit and UI testing.